eguvenc/framework_old/mtemp/request/releases/0.0.1/README.md

 new request\start();
 ```

 After loading request helper file hmvc functions will be available.
-You can call hmvc functions in <samp>controller, model, parent controllers and view</samp> files.
+You can call hmvc functions in <kbd>controller, model and view</kbd> files.

 ```php
 $request = request\get('news/articles/index/412');